Sentencing in England and Wales: Extended sentences

 The 'purposes of sentencing' provisions of section 142 of the Act and the requirement that the offence(s) must be so serious that neither a fine alone nor a community sentence can be justified do not apply.

 "Serious harm" means death or serious personal injury, whether physical or psychological: S. 224 (3) CJA 2003.
 See R v Lang and others [2005] (The Times, 10 November) where the Court of Appeal indicated that previous case law would still be considered relevant guidance in assessing this issue.

 Minimum sentences

 These are the so-called "three strikes and you're out" provisions.
 There is a mandatory minimum sentence of seven years for an adult who is convicted on three separate occasion of dealing in Class A drugs - section 110 Power of Criminal Courts (Sentencing) Act 2000.
 Likewise, there is a minimum mandatory sentence of three years for anyone convicted of burglary of a dwelling for the third time - section 111 of the same Act.
 For each sentence, court has discretion not to impose the minimum term if it considers it would be unjust having regard to the particular circumstances of the offence(s) or the offender.
 The court must state the particular circumstances when passing sentence.

 Suspended prison sentences

-The court has power to impose a suspended sentence of imprisonment of up to two years.
-The features of this sentence are: